sl1453/sl1453.github.io/_posts/2023-05-26-What's it like to see a psychotherapist?.md

 Example: Amitriptyline (Elavil), a tricyclic antidepressant.

-2️⃣ Second-generation [SSRIs]: They selectively block the reuptake of serotonin ♻️.
+**2️⃣ Second-generation [SSRIs]:** They selectively block the reuptake of serotonin ♻️.

 Mainly [reduce anxiety, enhance happiness, regulate sleep]

 Examples: Fluoxetine (Prozac), Paroxetine (Paxil, Pexeva), Sertraline (Zoloft), Citalopram (Celexa), Escitalopram (Lexapro).

-3️⃣ Second-generation [SNRIs]: They block the reuptake of serotonin and norepinephrine ♻️.
+**3️⃣ Second-generation [SNRIs]:** They block the reuptake of serotonin and norepinephrine ♻️.

 Mainly [reduce anxiety, enhance motivation].

 Examples: Duloxetine (Cymbalta, Drizalma Sprinkle), Venlafaxine (Effexor XR), Desvenlafaxine (Pristiq), Levomilnacipran (Fetzima).

-4️⃣ Atypical antidepressants: Increase the release of serotonin and block its reuptake ♻️.
+**4️⃣ Atypical antidepressants:** Increase the release of serotonin and block its reuptake ♻️.
 (Reference 2.)

 Mainly [aid sleep, anti-anxiety, sedation.
 Do not enhance motivation.
 (No sexual dysfunction side effects)]

 Examples: Mirtazapine (Remeron).

-5️⃣ Atypical antidepressants: Block the reuptake of dopamine and norepinephrine ♻️.
+**5️⃣ Atypical antidepressants:** Block the reuptake of dopamine and norepinephrine ♻️.

 Mainly [enhance excitement, enhance motivation, anti-depression, but not anti-anxiety, not sedative!.
 (No sexual dysfunction side effects)]

 Examples: Bupropion (Wellbutrin).

 ### Mind Healing Tips

 * Healing Seasonal Affective Disorder (SAD):
 Sunlight therapy lamps are a good choice, they can simulate summer sunlight!
 They block most UV but retain other sunlight ☀️ factors, supplementing Vitamin D!

 * Daily Mood Booster - Chocolate:
   > ![Calming chocolates (Original Photo)][chocolates]
-  > Calming chocolates (Original Photo)
+  > Calming chocolates (Claire's Original Photo)

 I found this at Safeway.
 It is not a medication, you might treat it as a supplement or just snacks.
 It also has an energetic version, sleep-aiding version, and children's multivitamin version.